dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Each command makes all application threads begin executing again.
-The application executes until the thread belonging to the debugger that issued the stepping command reaches the destination of the “step”.
+The application executes until the thread belonging to the debugger that issued the stepping command reaches the destination of the "step".
 At that point, all threads pause and control returns to the debugger.

 The steps relate to functions on the control stack for a particular